-Repetition is the core of meditation.
+Meditation is the practice conscious repetition and awareness.
 Constantly bringing your moment’s attention back into focus is what allows you to transcend the thinking mind and trigger a biological response of relaxation.

 This is a very effective way to calm down and ease tension associated with an overactive mind.

 With many benefits attributed to meditation as a daily practice, psychological, emotional, and spiritual influences are often discussed.
 But another fascinating aspect of how meditation can have a positive impact on lifestyle and wellness is that practicing focused attention and concentrated awareness through meditation can produce physical changes to the brain, and cellular function of the body.

 In meditation, the physiology endures positive change as every cell in the body is provided with the opportunity to release and reenergize.

 Here is a breakdown of some of the physical benefits of meditation.

 Increases levels of serotonin responsible for mood and behavior

 Meditation has been shown to increase natural levels of serotonin (a neurotransmitter that regulates mood and behavior).
 This brain chemical also helps speed up the body’s natural healing process — allowing the body to rejuvenate and reenergize much more effectively.
 Low levels of serotonin have been linked to depression, insomnia, migraines, and other ailments associated with chronic stress.

 Meditation helps the brain release serotonin naturally by inhibiting activity in the stress-producing regions of the brain: the amygdala and the right prefrontal cortex.
 Meditation also strengthens activity in the relaxation and happiness response of the brain: the left prefrontal cortex.

 The structure of the brain begins to thin with age.
 Meditation has been shown to help reverse this pattern.